 You can use these pictures to help your child develop their writing.
 Look at one of the pictures with your child and get them to tell you about what's happening in the picture, encourage lots of talk.
 If your child is struggling to give you a sentence then support them, talk about key things happening in the picture.
 Then ask them to write some sentences about the picture - encourage them to use capital letters and full stops.
 Can they use adjectives to describe things and conjunctions in their sentences?
 Remind them about using their best handwriting!

-We hope your child is taking this time to read lots at home - remember to try and read a range of books with your child - use the Oxford Owl website with 100 free ebooks.
+Please encourage your child to read lots at home - remember to try and read a range of books with your child - use the Oxford Owl website with 100 free ebooks.
 We would like your child to develop their fluency and accuracy when reading but is also very important that your child can talk about what they have read.
 When they have finished reading ask them some questions about the book

 Who is the author/illustrator?

 Who was your favourite character in the story and why?

 Would you like to go on an adventure?
 Where would you go?